vcam.htm

 NEW-OLD-STOCK L. F. DEARDORFF & SONS, Inc. PARTS

-The new-old-stock (NOS) L. F. Deardorff & Sons, Inc. parts that I currently have in stock will probably be the last that I will be able to get.
-In the 1st photo you see a wood base for the latest model 8X10 Deardorff with front swings @ $500.
-This is a part that takes a lot of abuse and often shows it.
-Oftentimes you may greatly improve the looks of your camera by replacing just this part.
-Also illustrated in the 1st photo are an 8X10 handle and a knurled lock knob; these parts have been sold.
-In the 2nd photo is a deep incised Deardorff logo base plate with 3/8-16TPI hole with 1/4-20 TPI insert with insert screwdriver and set of screws.
+The NEW-OLD-STOCK (NOS) L. F. Deardorff & Sons, Inc. parts that I currently have in stock will probably be the last that I will be able to get.
+In the 1st photo you see a deep incised Deardorff logo base plate with 3/8-16TPI hole with 1/4-20 TPI insert with insert screwdriver and set of screws.
 I bought this Deardorff logo base plate in the early 1990's from Deardorff.
 I still have the receipt.
-This Deardorff logo base plate is the latest and greatest and is available for $400.
-In the 3rd image are ground glass spring clips--available at $25 each.
-In the 4th image are spring shackels for 11X14" and banquet camera backs illustrated beside an 8X10 back--available at $50 each.
+This Deardorff logo base plate is the latest and greatest and is available for $250.
+In the 2nd image are ground glass spring clips--available at $25 each.
+In the 3rd image are spring shackels for 11X14" and banquet camera backs illustrated beside an 8X10 back so you can see that they are larger than those supplied for an 8X10, @ $35 each.

 REBUILDING AND REFINISHING OF VIEW CAMERAS

 Below are photos of an 8X10 Deardorff that I refinished.
 This camera was built in the 1940s.
 The front swings were added later.
 The bellows are some that I installed about 10 years ago for this customer; they look like new.
 The base was badly scratched when the camera came to me.
 There were other problems.
 New parts were supplied where needed and available.
 Used parts were also used where new parts were not available.
 In the last 3 photos you see the refinished camera next to a 1970 model that has not been refinished.
 Note the differences in the color of the finish.
 Deardorff stains his cameras then coats them with stain in the top coat in order to even out the differences in wood color.
 The result is a more evenly colored camera, but the beauty of the grain is hidden.
 Mahogany is a beautiful wood.
 Why not show it off?
-I no longer do this work, but at least you can see the potential of your camera to look good!
+I no longer refinish cameras.
+I do restore and repair cameras.
+See some Deardorff items below that I have restored and scattered throughout my web pages find some cameras that I have restored.

 4X5 DEARDORFF TRIAMAPRO

-4X5 Deardorff Triamapro, field camera, no rangefinder, wire finder with peepsight, original light tight bellows, 19" bellows extension, revolving spring back, folding focusing hood, front rise/fall, forward and backward tilt, swing, shift, geared wideangle focusing of front standard inside body (not on front bed) via knob on side of body, front bed drop, front bed also tilts up for additional front rise, double bubble level on camera top, original leather side handle is like new, 3 tripod sockets, very tight camera--shows virtually no wear from use, with copy of original Triamapro literature from Deardorff.
-Deardorff's best designed and best built camera, Mint-, $2000
+4X5 Deardorff Triamapro, field camera, no rangefinder, wire finder with peepsight, original light tight leather bellows, 19" bellows extension, revolving spring back, folding focusing hood, front rise/fall, forward and backward tilt, swing, shift, geared wideangle focusing of front standard inside body (not on front bed) via knob on side of body, front bed drop, front bed also tilts up for additional front rise, double bubble level on camera top, original leather side handle is like new, 3 tripod sockets, very tight camera--shows virtually no wear from use, with copy of original Triamapro literature from Deardorff.
+Deardorff's best designed and best built camera.
+I understand the appeal of a beautiful wooden Deardorff, but cameras are for taking pictures.
+This camera does a better job. $1800

 BABY DEARDORFF PARTS